New to BigCommerce?

 Like the site Header, the Footer is a long rectangular area that appears on every page but runs along the bottom of the site.
 Footers are used to display important store information, like addresses and contact information, as well as, menus featuring links to specific Categories, Brands and Pages.

-Lastly, Brixton contains a number of settings that allow you to control style and information contained in your Footer.
+Lastly, Brixton contains a number of settings that allow you to control styling and information contained in your Footer.

-- Show Store Copyright will display a copyright mark in you footer with the year.
+- Show Store Copyright will display a copyright mark in your footer with the year.

 - Show Theme Credits will display the Pixel Union and BigCommerce credits found right at the bottom of the footer.